tcr/8bit-demos/nes/stableframe/README.md

 **This demo shows mid-frame IRQs to create 32 colored rows, each four scanlines apart, without using a mapper.
 Each row modifies the color emphasis bits as well as scroll.** Instructions:

-1. Press A to start mid-frame interrupts.
+1. Press A to synchronize and start mid-frame interrupts.
-2. Press left and right buttons to shift the sync (for debugging).
+2. Press left and right buttons to shift the timer (for debugging).
-3. Press B to reset the game.
+3. Press B to desync.

 This code should be able to be adapted for your game.
-It was motivated for use in the [NESDev Compo 2022](https://itch.io/jam/nesdev-2022), as the "Games" category doesn't allow any mappers that provide scanline-based IRQ support.
-The header does not specify a mapper (NROM).
-This demo has been tested in FCEUX, Mesen, and a front-loader NES (USA/NTSC).
+The demo was motivated by the [NESDev Compo 2022](https://itch.io/jam/nesdev-2022), as the "Games" category doesn't allow any mappers that provide scanline-based IRQ support.
+This demo's header does not specify a mapper (NROM) and has been tested in FCEUX, Mesen, and a front-loader NES (USA/NTSC).

 You may need to install the [AS Macroassembler](http://john.ccac.rwth-aachen.de:8000/as/) to build via `make`.